micheledelaney/ft_select/README.md

 - the `r` key resets all the selected files
 - the screen doesn't display the files when not all the files can be displayed at once.
 - the `delete` or `backspace` keys remove an element from the list
-- in real mode with `delete` and `backspace` the files get deleted from the system it it is a valid file
+- in real mode with `delete` and `backspace` the files get deleted from the system they are valid files

 ### Run
 `./ft_select ~/*`